Extending and Applying Automated HERMES Software Publication Workflows: Preliminary evaluation

-After the intern handed in the initial version of the plugin, we had to solve only minor technical issues, such as backporting the plugin to run on Python 3.10, and harvesting missing license metadata.
-We argue that these would be changes required by maintainers of a software project during a request to merge new code into an existing codebase, which suggests an overall good maintainability of the plugin version as produced by the intern.
-Overall, we take the intern's success to produce the plugin within a two week timeframe as a pointer towards a positive potential answer to Q3.
+After the intern handed in the initial version of the plugin, we solved minor technical issues, such as backporting the plugin to run on Python 3.10, and harvesting missing license metadata.
+Such changes would usually be requested by maintainers of a software project during a request to merge new code into an existing codebase.
+In this case, we refrained from implementing a more complex request-based merge workflow due the the limited availability of the intern.
+We take the small number of necessary changes to the intern's initial implementation to suggest an overall good maintainability of the plugin.
+Overall, we take the intern's success to produce the plugin within a two week timeframe as a pointer towards a positive potential answer to \qref{rq-extensibility}.

-In terms of preliminary answers to our question Q3.1, we identified some issues during the experiment.
+In terms of preliminary answers to our question \qref{rq-improvement}, we identified some issues during the experiment.
 First of all, the existing Git plugin is not a good starting point for implementing new harvesters.
 This is due to the fact that it includes internal processing of harvested data, such as matching different contributors, and differentiation between authors and contributors.
 This is unnecessary code that artificially bloats a plugin meant to be used as a template for newly developed plugins.

-Additionally, we found opportunities for improvement of \texttt{hermes} data model, which is both, complex by nature, and unsophisticated by design.
+Additionally, we found opportunities for improvement of the \texttt{hermes} data model, which is both complex by nature and unsophisticated by design.
 The expected data for internal processing for \texttt{hermes} is a mapping with CodeMeta-compliant linked datasets.
 While this is already explicitly used in some of \texttt{hermes}' API, there is no library yet that allows the performance of common tasks on the dataset, such as matching two typed dictionaries, or merging two typed datasets.
 This makes new plugin implementations more cumbersome and verbose than necessary.